foaadfarooghian/signalforgeai/README.md

 Agents in TensorFoundry are **stateful systems** with tools, retries, failure handling, and measurable outcomes.

+TensorFoundry provides the **infrastructure and abstractions** needed to build these systems —
+*not* a fixed catalog of pre-built agents.

 ---

 ## What makes TensorFoundry different